pterhoer/MAAD-Face/README.md

 TODO

-If you use this code, please cite the following papers.
+If you use this work, please cite the following papers as well as the [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2) database.

 ```